mrmckeb/typescript-plugin-css-modules/README.md

 | `stylus` | `{}`          | Set [renderer options for Stylus](https://stylus.bootcss.com/docs/js.html).          |

 > For convenience, `loadPaths` for Sass are extended, not replaced.
 The defaults are the path of the current file, and `'node_modules'`.

+#### `caching`

+Enables or disables caching.

+`"always"` will cache everything.
+This is overly agressive, and will cause stale types when CSS imported by CSS is modified.
+The cache key is the filename of the CSS file directly imported by TypeScript.
+Restarting the TypeScript server will clear the cache.

+`"never"` (default) regenerates types for every CSS file, every time any file is changed.
+This causes significant latency in editor operations (autocomplete, import suggestions, etc) in large projects, even when editing non-CSS files.

+Unfortunately, there's no balanced option or correct invalidation possible, due to typescript and the various CSS tools having different module loading systems.

 ### Visual Studio Code